 The Confédération Européenne de Volleyball (CEV) is the continental governing body for the sport of Volleyball and Beach Volleyball in Europe.
 Its headquarters are located in Luxembourg City, Luxembourg.

 Although the so-called European Sports Commission – a sort of forerunner of CEV - was set up only on October 21, 1963, in Bucharest (Romania) with Max Wasterlain of Belgium being elected President of this institution, Volleyball was already pretty popular in Europe at that time.
-9 out of the 14 countries that attended the 1947 Congress which ultimately paved the way for the foundation of the FIVB (Fédération Internationale de Volleyball) were actually stemming from Europe (Belgium, Czechoslovakia, France, Italy, The Netherlands, Poland, Portugal, Romania and Turkey).
+10 out of the 14 countries that attended the 1947 Congress which ultimately paved the way for the foundation of the FIVB (Fédération Internationale de Volleyball) were actually stemming from Europe (Belgium, Czechoslovakia, France, Italy, Hungary, The Netherlands, Poland, Portugal, Romania and Yugoslavia).

 The very first Men’s European Championship was staged in Rome in 1948 with the participation of 6 teams; Czechoslovakia claimed gold, while France and Italy finished second and third respectively.
 The premiere for the Women’s European Championship followed in 1949 in Prague with a total of 7 teams lining up for the competition that came to a close with the Soviet Union topping the charts ahead of Czechoslovakia and Poland.